 - The Orthofeet 481 offers you exceptional anatomical arch support and cushioning for each step creating a feeling of walking on clouds.

 - The non-binding relaxed fit reduces pressure on all the key areas for a better and non-irritating fit.

 - A Gel orthotic insert and ergonomic cushioning provide exceptional comfort and support.

-- The deeper toe box allows your feet to spread out and relax and protects your toes.
+- The deeper toe box allows your feet to spread out and relax and protect your toes.

 - The Orthofeet 481 aids in enhancing stability and facilitates the natural motion of the foot.